-Tip 1 – It is best to think of an interview as a two-way discussion.
-Yes, often a stressful discussion but remember not only are they checking you out, you are checking them out.
-In fact, one of the most important actions you can take to prepare for an upcoming interview is to research the company.
-It is easier than ever to get on the internet, enter a search word and come up with relevant information.
+Tip 1 – It’s best to think of an interview as a two-way discussion.
+Yes, often a stressful discussion but remember not only are they checking you out, but you are also checking them out.
+One of the most critical actions you can take to prepare for an upcoming interview is to research the company.
+It’s easier than ever to get on the internet, enter a search word and come up with relevant information.
 Most companies have a web page of their own where you can read up on company history and recent press releases.
 Be thinking about questions you can ask during the interview as well.
-Make relevant observations about what is going on with the company and ask your interviewer to comment.
+Make relevant observations about what is going on with the company, and ask your interviewer to comment.
 You may also want to consider asking some questions like the following.

 - Is this a newly created position?

 - What do you think is the most important thing for a new hire to understand about this position?
 This company?
 Or this department?